Rahul-009/python101/opencv/readme.md

 - Canny
   A multi-step algorithm that combines gradient calculation, non-maximum suppression, and edge tracking using double thresholds to produce strong, accurate edges.

+## thresholding

+Thresholding is a technique in OpenCV (and image processing in general) to create a binary image from a grayscale image.
+It converts pixel values to either 0 (black) or 255 (white), based on a threshold value.
+This process is widely used in object detection, image segmentation, and feature extraction.

+- adaptive
+  Adaptive thresholding is useful when there is uneven lighting in an image.
+It calculates the threshold for small regions, making it more flexible for varying illumination conditions.

 ## Image Stitching steps

 - image loading